lucasvegi/Elixir-Refactorings/README.md

   Note that this refactored code still presents opportunities to apply of other refactoring strategies.
 Since the parameter of `generate_sum/1` is no longer needed as it is always ignored within the function, we can apply [Add or remove a parameter](#add-or-remove-a-parameter) to `generate_sum/1`, transforming it into `generate_sum/0`.
 Additionally, we can use [Rename an identifier](#rename-an-identifier) to update the name of the variable `add_8`, responsible for binding the anonymous function returned by the higher-order function.
 As both values summed by the anonymous function are now defined at the time of its call, the name `add_8` no longer makes sense.

+* __Side-conditions:__
+  * The new parameter added to the anonymous function must have the same name as the variable that was previously coming from outside the scope of the anonymous function (*e.g.*, `x`).
+This will ensure that, in addition to the anonymous function no longer being a closure, the added parameter will not conflict with any other pre-existing parameter or local variable within the anonymous function.

 [▲ back to Index](#table-of-contents)
 ___